MAouane/TREX_Tools/README.md

 TREX_FrameOverlapChecks.py:<br/>
 - Script looks at a central wavelength, M-chopper speed and plots your time-distance diagram between sample and detectors.<br/><br/>
 - All analytically calculated wavelengths and ToF's in the .py scripts have been cross checked with McStas.<br/><br/>
 - Users can set an energy loss/gain region they are interested in.
-Rule of thumb is 85% loss for thermal and 20% loss for cold wavelengths.<br/><br/>
+For this script, energy loss is set to 80% and energy gain is set to 'infinite' where elastically scattered neutrons reach the detectors instantaneously.
+This is for both cold and thermal wavelengths.<br/><br/>
 - Plot at the end looks at how much overlap there is and how much of the gain and loss windows you can use before overlap occurs.
 Needs a bit of tweaking/wrap around to match the first rep of ESS pulse (n+1) with the last rep of ESS pulse (n).<br/><br/>

 TREX_DetectorCoverage.py:<br/>